robertfg/Hoppy-Beaver/README.md

 # Hoppy-Beaver
 Capture the Sticks and Avoid the Pooper!
 (Khan Academy-Advanced JavaScript Course)

 This is a side-scroller game developed as a project on Khan Academy.
+My modifications were the following:
+1. Added left and right arrow movement.
+2. Added the pooper and poop objects and collision handling.

 Instructions:
 1. Copy all files into one folder.